foxfox59/lyllyplayer/docs/USAGE.md

 - **Try to get lyrics for local files** enables LRCLIB lookups for local tracks too (best-effort).

 Lyrics come from either yt-dlp (when available on the YouTube item) or LRCLIB (one query per track, cached on disk).

+The **Lyrics** window uses the same themed chrome as other auxiliary windows and persists size, position, snap state, and “open” preference like Playlist and Options.

 ### Log